 David Bowie’s passing has had a profound effect on the world.
 For horror fans, a good way to reconnect with him may just be to revisit or discover The Hunger.
 Bowie’s most famous film appearance was of course in Labyrinth, but the world-famous musician put in more screen appearances than that.
 And those that have yet to see it may be surprised to learn that the best of those performances was in Tony Scott’s The Hunger.
 In it, Bowie was under several pounds of old-age makeup playing a rapidly aging vampire.

-Take the fact that Gene Simmons is scary enough on his own, add in the overall look and vibe of KISS and then it’s a no brainer that Simmons became one of those rock icons who went and did a horror movie.
+Take the fact that Gene Simmons is scary enough on his own, add in the overall look and vibe of KISS and it’s a no brainer that Simmons became one of those rock icons who went and did a horror movie.
 If anything, it’s a surprise that he didn’t do more.
 The appearance he made was in a bizarre, obscure little ‘80’s feature called Trick or Treat.
 But he wasn’t the only rock god to put in an appearance in that one.

 Ozzy Osbourne in Trick or Treat

 Trick or Treat actually featured two rock icons.
-Ozzy appeared alongside Simmons in Trick or Treat, which focused—appropriately—on devil-worshiping rock stars.
+Ozzy appeared alongside Gene Simmons in the film, which focused—appropriately—on devil-worshiping rock stars.
 But really, Ozzy’s whole career was rooted within the horror genre.
 From “Bark at the Moon” to just being a guy known for biting live animals on stage, Ozzy’s a rock star who always skirted being a horror icon.

 Bon Jovi in Vampires: Los Muertos

 After the success of John Carpenter’s Vampires, a sequel was green lit for a significantly smaller budget.
 For that amount of money, James Woods naturally did not elect to return and Jon Bon Jovi stepped in to take his place.
 He puts in his best effort as a badass, but the movie does not quite live up to its predecessor.

 Lemmy in Tromeo and Juliet